-41 Abuse of Officials
+42 Abuse of Officials

-41.1 Any action by a participant in a game, that is reported by an IBSA official, in writing, to the IBSA Goalball Subcommittee, will be dealt with at the next Subcommittee meeting.
-Sanctions against that participant(s) will be decided by the Subcommittee as per paragraph 52.
+42.1 Any action by a participant in a game, that is reported by an IBSA official, in writing, to the IBSA Goalball Sport Committee, will be dealt with at their next meeting.
+Sanctions against that participant(s) will be decided by the IBSA Goalball Sport Committee as per paragraph 52.